-THE VICE-CHAIRMAN (SHRI TRILOKI NATH CHATURVEDI): They will Be taken up squentially.
+VICE-CHAIRMAN THE (SHRI TRILOKI NATH CHATURVEDI): They will be taken up squentially.

 SHRI SIKANDER BAKHT: They have to be taken up one by one.
-That it my point.
-They cannot be taken up together,
+That is my point.
+They cannot be taken up together.

-THE VICE-CHAIRMAN (SHRI } TRILOKI NATH CHATURVEDI): } Quite true.
+VICE-CHAIRMAN THE (SHRI TRILOKI NATH CHATURVEDI): Ouite true.
 They will be taken up sequentially, one will follow the other.
 They will not be taken up together.

-DR. BIPLAB DASGUPTA: Sir, there is some relevance between the two.
-If you permit me, I will disagree with Sikander Bakhtji because we are going to discuss issues which are substantially the same.
+DR. BIPLAB DASGUPTA: Sir. there is some relevance between the two.
+If you permit me.
+I will disagree with Sikander Bakhtii because we are going to discuss issues which are substantially the same.

-THE VICE-CHAIRMAN (SHRI TRILOKI NATH CHATURVEDI): Now, Dr. Biplab Dasgupta, we can thrash out these points.
+THE VICE-CHAIRMAN (SHRI NATH CHATURVEDI): TRILOKI Now, Dr. Biplab Dasgupta, we can thrash out these points.